bitpay/bitpay-checkout-for-woocommerce/readme.txt

 = Key features =

-* Accept cryptocurrency payments from your customers, such as Bitcoin, Ether, Ripple, Bitcoin Cash and USD stable coins (BUSD, USDC, GUSD, PAX).
+* Accept cryptocurrency payments from your customers, such as Bitcoin, Ether, Ripple, Bitcoin Cash and USD stable coins.
-* Price in your local currency
+* Price in your local currency.
-* Get settled via Bank transfer (EUR, USD, GBP or any of the supported [fiat currencies](https://bitpay.com/docs/settlement)), BTC, BCH, XRP or stable coins (GUSD, USDC, BUSD, PAX)
+* Get settled via Bank transfer (EUR, USD, GBP or any of the supported [fiat currencies](https://bitpay.com/docs/settlement)), BTC, BCH, XRP or USD stable coins (GUSD, USDC, BUSD, PAX)
-* By design, chargebacks are not possible with cryptocurrency payments
+* No chargebacks
-* Have an overview of all incoming payments in your BitPay merchant account at https://bitpay.com/dashboard
+* View all incoming payments and have the possibility to refund orders via your [BitPay merchant dashboard](https://bitpay.com/dashboard/payments)
-* Refund orders in cryptocurrencies via the BitPay merchant dashboard at https://bitpay.com/dashboard/payments

 = Customer journey =